InnerCity Weightlifting: Impact

 Innercity Weightlifting has engaged with 150 "high risk students" and has seen a 78% reduction in student trainer arrests after joining ICW.
 Many students of ICW have celebrated record periods out of prison.
-Some student trainers have completely turned their lives around, finding opportunity in a life that before seemed inevitably headed towards jail, or death.
-In addition, 90 percent of ICW students report an increased feeling of hope.

 Personal training

-InnerCity Weightlifting uses personal training as a tool to teach patience, discipline, and hard work.
-In addition, ICW offers an apprenticeship program that primes its most dedicated students for a career in personal training.
+ICW offers an apprenticeship program that primes its most dedicated students for a career in personal training.
 ICW opened a second location in Kendall Square, Cambridge in 2015 with the goal of improving the economic and social mobility of its student trainers.
-In Kendall Square, student trainers are able to take on clients, and travel to nearby offices to train corporate employees, who generally come from radically different backgrounds.
+In Kendall Square, student trainers are able to take on clients, and travel to nearby offices to train corporate employees.

 Media and recognition

 InnerCity Weightlifting has been featured in articles from The Huffington Post, The Boston Globe, Boston Magazine, and has been featured in video segments of the CBS Evening News, ESPN's SportsCenter, New England Sports Network, and ABC News.

 Additionally, ICW has received various local and national awards from the Boston Celtics, Babson College, Year Up, Good Sports, Cabot Creamery, and Anytime Fitness.
 Founder Jon Feinman was named one of the Greater Boston Chamber of Commerce 2014 Ten Outstanding Young Leaders, and was named a 2012 Social Innovator by Social Innovation Forum, Ernst & Young Social Entrepreneur of the Year; ICW won the 19th annual Rosoff Award for workplace diversity.